 Q: I fancy myself a cyclist and shall be pedaling to the Market.
 Is there a bike rack?

 A: Yes, there is!
 It’s on the Lansdowne Avenue side of the Market.

 Q: I’ve seen people signing up for something at the Market.
 What’s that about?

 A: They’re signing up to receive Fresh Picks, the official e-newsletter of the Lansdowne Farmers Market.
 It goes out every Thursday during the Market season and highlights vendors and products, includes recipes and ideas for using Market goods, and lists the Artist and Musician of the Week, among other Market-related info.
 It also promotes other things going on around Lansdowne — music, movies, fundraisers, dinners, parades, art shows, even parties, so it’s worth reading.
-Once the Market ends for the season, Fresh Picks morphs into Discover Lansdowne, which comes out every other Thursday and focuses on just the around-Lansdowne happenings.
+Once the Market ends for the season, Fresh Picks morphs into Discover Lansdowne, which comes out monthly and focuses on just the around-Lansdowne happenings, including the Winter Markets, which occur on the third Saturday from December through April. .
 These e-newsletters are a good way to keep your finger on Lansdowne’s pulse, which is really picking up, as you may have noticed.
 We also strongly encourage you to like the Market on Facebook if you’re into social media.

 Q: Do you ever need more volunteers?

 A: Do bees need pollen?
 Although we have a solid committee behind the Market, we could almost always use an extra hand to set up or break down the Market each Saturday.
 Setup starts shortly around 7:45 am and breakdown starts at 1:00 pm.
 You can just show up.
 We’re out of LFM lawn signs, but if you already have one, please remember to display it.
 We also encourage you to spread the word through whatever social media you like.